 American Express Blue Business Cash Card

-For cash rewards, the American Express Blue Business Cash™ Card gives you 2% cash back on up to $50,000 in annual spending.
-All remaining spending earns 1% back.
-Cash back earned is automatically credited to your statement.
+For cash rewards, the American Express Blue Business Cash™ Card earns 2% cash back on all eligible purchases on up to $50,000 per calendar year, then 1% cash back earned is automatically credited to your statement.

 It also comes with Expanded Buying Power which gives cardholders the ability to spend beyond their credit limit.
 Just remember, the amount you can spend above your credit limit is not unlimited.
 It adjusts with your use of the Card, your payment history, credit record, financial resources known to American Express and other factors.